phievo/phievo/docs/source/examples.md

 phievo.download_example("seed_adaptation")
 ```

-The project downloaded can be analysed using the *Analyse Run.ipynb* notebook.
+The project downloaded can be analysed using the *AnalyzeRun.ipynb* notebook.

 ### Hox pareto